Turning Your Home Computer into a Home Server You Can Access Remotely

 Popular options include:

-For this walkthrough, I’ll use Dynu, but the steps are similar with others.
+For this walkthrough, I use Dynu, but the workflow is similar for other providers.

 Step 2: Create a Hostname